GUIDES

 Contact us

-Consequences of bad bots
+Consequences of Bad Bots

 These kinds of abusive bot traffic hurt analytics data/reports and influence page views, session duration, and bounce rate, often just on a single page.